Communicating Data to Non-Technical Audiences

 Before presenting to external stakeholders, practice with your preceptor or colleagues.
 Ask specifically whether your explanations make sense to someone without your technical background.
 Note where they ask clarifying questions and adjust those sections.

 Request feedback after presentations as well.
 What resonated?
 What created confusion?
 What questions suggested you needed to explain something differently?
 Each presentation becomes a learning opportunity for the next one.
+Writing up your findings clearly also strengthens your academic writing skills for connecting theory to practice in your ILE and other program documents.

 The ability to translate technical findings into accessible language distinguishes public health practitioners who influence decisions from those whose work sits unused in reports.
 Your practicum offers valuable practice in developing this essential skill.